gbl08ma/eigenmath/newREADME.md

 Press [Shift] then [Menu], and uncheck the "Save Session" option.
 You can enable it back at any point in the future.

 Session persistence (or its setting) is not available when running as a eActivity strip.

+### Non-standard commands and symbols; differences from standard builds

+Besides the `record` command (which is not really a "core" command, but a console-specific command, which means it doesn't work inside a script, for example), this port of Eigenmath includes two simple additional commands which do nothing but return a integer value:
+  - `random`: returns a pseudo-random integer between 0 and 2^31-1 (2147483647);
+  - `finetiming`: returns a signed integer directly from a Prizm's register at 0xA44D00D8, which, according to Simon Lothar, counts about 50000 times per second, or 20µS per tick.
+Useful to determining how much time expressions take to compute.

+This port also checks the values of some user symbols, all starting with `prizmUI`, to change the UI look and behavior:
+  - `prizmUIhandleKeys`
+  - `prizmUIfkey1label`
+  - `prizmUIfkey2label`
+  - `prizmUIfkey3label`
+  - `prizmUIfkey4label`
+  - `prizmUIfkey6label`
+  - `prizmUIkeyHandler` (is called by the UI under certain circumstances)

+Additionally, the following symbols, present in other Eigenmath builds, are modified by the UI under certain circumstances:
+  - `xrange`
+  - `yrange`

+Output is pretty-printed when possible:
+  - fractions;
+  - roots (that is, anything with exponent `1/n` where n is an integer >= 1);
+  - exponents;
+  - parentheses (made tall enough to accomodate the content).

+A couple of memory leaks in the Eigenmath core were fixed with the help of the original author, George Weigt.

+There should be no other differences, regarding the Eigenmath core, between this port and the command-line version of Eigenmath last available on SourceForge.

 ## Checking for updates
 This Eigenmath port, like most software, receives updates from time to time.
 You should check for updates to this add-in periodically, to ensure you have the greatest feature pack and the most stable version.
 To check for new versions, you should visit the following page: